LISA as a probe of pre-big-bang physics: a nested sampling analysis: Acknowledgments

 \section{Acknowledgments}

 G.C.\ is supported by grant PID2020-118159GB-C41 funded by the Spanish Ministry of Science, Innovation and Universities MCIN/AEI/10.13039/501100011033.
 We warmly thank M.~Pieroni and J.~Torrado for invaluable discussions and support in the implementation, execution and problem-solving of the \texttt{SGWBinnner}.
 We also thank J.A.~Rubiño and C.~Perdomo for their helpful corrections and suggestions on an early version of this work as part of X.V.C.'s MSc thesis, as well as M.~Gasperini, E.~Pavone, R.~Rosati and, again, M.~Pieroni and J.~Torrado for detailed feedback on a first draft of the manuscript.
+This work was made possible also through the support of the WOST, \href{https://withoutspacetime.org}{WithOut SpaceTime project}, supported by Grant ID 63683 from the John Templeton Foundation.
+The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.